Premier Marinas: History

 In 2015 Premier Marinas Limited was acquired by the Wellcome Trust.

 Awards

 Premier’s marinas are recognised under The Yacht Harbour Association’s Gold Anchor scheme.
 Sovereign Harbour in Eastbourne, Brighton Marina, Chichester Marina, Southsea Marina, Port Solent Marina, Gosport Marina and Falmouth marina all hold the ‘Five Gold Anchors’ award.

 Facilities

 Each marina has boatyard services, marine diesel and petrol, security, electricity and water, toilet, shower and laundrette facilities, car parking and on-site dining options.
 Collectively, Premier has over 5,000 marina pontoon berths and onshore boat storage for more than 2,000 vessels.
-Across ten marinas, Premier has over 300,000 square feet of property for commercial rent; the greater part of this space is occupied by services complementary to the marinas, including food and beverage, marine chandlery, boat maintenance and repair, boat sales and brokerage and sail making.
+Across eleven marinas, Premier has over 300,000 square feet of property for commercial rent; the greater part of this space is occupied by services complementary to the marinas, including food and beverage, marine chandlery, boat maintenance and repair, boat sales and brokerage and sail making.